gustavostuff/crt-ready-retropie/README.md

 #### Installation:

 * Do a fresh install of Retropie in your RB Pi if you haven't already
-* Connect the RB Pi to the Internet and open the terminal (via SSH is recommended)
+* Connect the RB Pi to your network and open the terminal (via SSH is recommended)
 * Run the next command:
 ```
 curl https://raw.githubusercontent.com/tavuntu/crt-ready-retropie/main/initial-setup.sh | bash -s